The definition of Propaganda (according to Wikipedia) is:

 "Study Claims Even the Most Sophisticated News Readers Can Be Manipulated" - Alternet (Nov 2009)

-"Wells Fargo Senior Analyst, Marci Ryvicker predicts that $3.3 billion will be spent in political and issue advertising in 2010 – with 67% of every dollar spent going to television." - TV Is Not Dead (Nov 2009)
+"Wells Fargo Senior Analyst, Marci Ryvicker predicts that $3.3 billion will be spent in political and issue advertising in 2010 – with 67% of every dollar spent going to television."

 Other Media